January 20th History, Trivia and Fun Facts

 January 20, 1992 was a Good Day for rapper Ice Cube.

-1265 – 1st English Parliament was called into session by Earl of Leicester.
+1265 – 1st English Parliament was called into session by the Earl of Leicester.

 1835 (Volcano Eruption) Cosigüina